jfoyarzo/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 Hello Rails Backend <a name="about-project"></a>
 **Hello Rails Backend** is an exercise created for the Microverse curriculum.
-It consists of a basic Rails API that has an endpoint that returns a random greeting from a previously set up database table in JSON format.
+It consists of a basic Rails API that has an endpoint that returns a random greeting from a previously set-up database table in JSON format.
 You can find the front end built with React [here](https://github.com/jfoyarzo/hello-react-front-end).

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>